How to make a knight rider LED chaser (part ii)

 }

-So today we will see how to make multiple LED bulb patterns using Arduino basic knowledge and FOR LOOP.
-The above circuit has been used for this project.
+So today we will see how to make some LED bulb patterns using Arduino basics and FOR LOOP.
+The following circuit is used for this project.
 I have used five LED patterns for this project.
-Let’s do that.
+Let’s do it.

 Step 1